mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 }
 ```

-Now that you have testnet bitcoins it is time for you to try and sign and send a transaction
+Now that you have testnet bitcoins it is time for you to try and sign and send a transaction.